HassellHoff/Datastory/index.md

 ***Figure 1:*** The number of Elon Musk quotes in respective to time.

-###Stock data
+### Stock data

 ***The Data:*** The Tesla stock price data was imported from Yahoo Finance.
-The data has the high, low, open, close, volume and adj close values.
+The data has the high, low, open, close, volume and adj close values. '

 ***Preprocessing:*** The dataset's start and end dates were adjusted to match with the quote data

 <img width="385" alt="Screenshot 2021-12-17 at 9 22 11" src="https://user-images.githubusercontent.com/92207222/146505557-6a81ea89-fe1b-43e6-af6c-87f6fa03b0de.png">